-The Company operates a number of policies governing the anti-bribery and anticorruption matters: Anti-Corruption and Bribery policy, Disclosure (whistleblowing) policy, Ethics policy and Conflict of Interest policies policy.
-These apply to all employees and officers of Electricity North West and form part of the employee Code of Conduct.
-Other individuals performing functions for the Company, such as agency workers and contractors, are also required to adhere to our anti-bribery and anticorruption policies. То support our whistleblowing policy we have in place a confidential independent reporting line called Safecall.
+The Company operates a number of policies governing the anti-bribery and anticorruption matters: Anti-Corruption and Bribery policy, Disclosure (whistleblowing) policy, Ethics policy and Conflict of Interest These policies policy. apply to employees and officers of Electricity North West and form part of the employee Code of Conduct.
+Other individuals performing functions for the Company, such as agency workers and contractors, are also required to adhere to our anti-bribery and anticorruption policies.
+To support whistleblowing policy we have in place a confidential independent reporting line called Safecall.